julianogales/epub-template/README.md

 > in YouTube.

 ## How to use this template
+If you decide to use Sigil, you only need to download [**epub-template.epub**](epub-template.epub) and open it with Sigil.
+In case you decide to use a different editor, you should download the entire repository and edit the files as you please.

+Next, if you face some trouble understanding how everything works, check the brief guide step-by-step bellow about how to add images and font families.

 ### Add font families
 #### 1. Add font files (.ttf) to Fonts